 Volunteers are a key part in making the Special Olympics happen.
 They assist in all parts of set up, running the event and clean up.
 Volunteers help in the build up to the event and there is something to do for everyone.

-St. Ann’s Kitchen is a free kitchen program that provides meals to guests every Friday afternoon with the help of volunteers.
+St. Ann’s Soup Kitchen is a free kitchen program that provides meals to guests every Friday afternoon with the help of volunteers.
 Since opening in 2005, over 100,000 meals have been provided.
 All the food is homemade.
 “Guests” can also take home sack lunches.
 Volunteer serve in the kitchen as cooks, help serve food, bus tables and clean up every Friday.

 SVDP is dedicated to assisting local area low-income people in need, half of which are children and seniors.
 SVDP operates a Thrift Store, Food bank and Angel Services, which provides free items to people in need.
 Thrift store proceeds go to cover the over head costs of their entire operation.
 The food bank serves the poor in assisting them with food and general items of necessity.
 The food bank distributes an average of 28,000 pounds of food to an average of 600 families each month.
 Their Angel Services gives away clothing, Household goods, and Furniture to those in need.
 Applicants need to apply through Opportunities Incorporated to get a voucher to shop at the Angel Store.

 Sun River Valley Historical Society assist with the preservation of Fort Shaw and collecting artifacts in their area.
 Volunteers work as a team on preservation, clean efforts, clerical tasks and planning efforts.

 Volunteers at Sunnyside Elementary School assist with a number of programs through the school.
 They read with children to encourage child literacy, assist teachers in the classroom and help in the office.